 The Energy Smart for Multifamily (Multifamily) Program was introduced in PY7.
 The program is designed to promoted energy efficiency in the multifamily sector by offering home energy walkthrough assessments and deeper energy assessments to multifamily customers.
 Incentives are provided to contractors for installation of pre-approved measures.
 The program has the same design elements as HPwES, but targets homes with two or more attached dwelling units.
 Any property with more than one meter is considered a multifamily property.
 Staff noted this definition conforms well to the types of housing stock in New Orleans that has a large share of duplex housing and comparatively fewer large apartment complexes.
-This channel was developed to work towards overcoming the "split incentive" barrier to multifamily program participation; multifamily dwelling units have historically been underserved as owners are often unwilling to make significant investments in energy efficiency when the utility bill is paid by tenants.
-Multifamily tenants who meet requirements for the Low Income Weatherization program are assessed through that channel instead of the traditional Multifamily channel.
+This channel was developed to work towards overcoming the "split incentive" barrier to multifamily program participation; multifamily dwelling units have historically been underserved as owners are often unwilling to make significant investments in energy efficiency when the utility bill is paid Multifamily tenants who meet requirements for the Low Income by tenants.
+Weatherization program are assessed through that channel instead of the traditional Multifamily channel.

-Records indicated a total of 54220 dwellings participated in the Multifamily program, with one educational housing facility accounting for 294 dwellings.
+Records indicated a total of 542 dwellings participated in the Multifamily program, with one educational housing facility accounting for 294 dwellings.
 Table 5-1 summarizes the total number of homes a measure was installed in and/or performed at, total measures installed/performed and the expected kWh and peak kW savings by measure.

+- - -

 Measure Count of Measures Distributed Expected kWh Savings Expected kW Savings Percent of kWh Contribution

 AC Tune up 208 130,744 46.50 10.30%

 Aerator 154 6,648 0.69 0.52%

 Air Sealing 35 41,386 12.20 3.26%

 Duct Sealing 224 686,520 154.74 54.10%

 Insulation 6 19,184 28.56 1.51%

 LED Lighting 6,671 170,948 35.44 13.47%

 Pipe Wrap 1 12,689 1.44 1.00%

 Showerhead 278 62,828 6.53 4.95%

 Smart Thermostat 10 3,431 0.00 0.27%

-20 This total does not equal the sum of the "Number of Homes" column in Error!
-Reference source not found., Table 3-1 Summary of Measures and Expected Savings - New Orleans and Error!
-Reference source not found. due to individual residences receiving multiple measures.
+&lt;sup>20 This total does not equal the sum of the "Number of Homes" column in Error!
+Reference source not found., Table 3-1 Summary of Measures and Expected Savings - New Orleans

-Thermostat prog 192 134,636 0.00 10.61% Total: 7.779 1,269,013 286.10
+Thermostat prog 192 134,636 0.00 10.61% 101,000 100 100 100